vanitoz/Reviews_Classification_System/README.md

 ## Methodology

 Based on our business problem we are trying to accomplish certain tasks that involve natural language.
 NLP allows computers to interact with text data in a structured and sensible way.
 With NLP, computers are taught to understand human language, its meaning and sentiments.
-In order to translate complex natural human language into systematic constructed features we need to follow some major steps which showed on the next graph.
+In order to translate complex natural human language into systematically constructed features we need to follow some major steps which are shown on the next graph.

 <p align="center">
     <img src="images/NLP_protcess.png" alt="drawing" width="600" hight="300"/>